Mine Safety and Health Administration, Labor.

-The reporting and recordkeeping provisions in 30 CFR part 50, Notification, Investigation, Reports and Records of Accidents, Injuries and Illnesses, Employment and Coal Production in Mines, are essential elements in MSHA's Congressional mandate to reduce work-related injuries and illnesses among the nation's miners (30 U.S.C.
+The reporting and recordkeeping provisions in 30 CFR part 50 (Part 50), Notification, Investigation, Reports and Records of Accidents, Injuries and Illnesses, Employment and Coal Production in Mines, are essential elements in MSHA's statutory mandate to reduce work-related injuries and illnesses among the nation's miners (30 U.S.C.
 801).

 Section 50.10 requires mine operators and independent contractors to immediately notify MSHA in the event of an accident.
 This immediate notification is critical to MSHA's timely investigation and assessment of the cause of the accident.